 - It provides optimum returns, interests and maximisation of profits for the organisation and its shareholders.

 There are two central approaches to understand the functional scope of Financial Management.
-Firstly, the traditional approach which is used to manage funds for a business enterprise and the second approach emphasises on considering multifarious decisions for optimum utilisation of finance and its allocation.
+Firstly, the traditional approach is used to manage funds for a business enterprise and the second approach emphasises considering multifarious decisions for optimum utilisation of finance and its allocation.
 Let’s take a look at these two approaches in further detail:

 1. Institutional Sources of Finance

 2. Financial Instruments Issued to Gather Funds

 3. A legal and accounting relationship is built between Financial Sources and Business Finances

 As the business environment evolved with new technologies and increasing competition in the digital era, the modern approach of Financial Management came into view.
 It aimed to ensure that all the financial resources of a business are used in an optimum manner.
 It adopted an analytical perspective to procure funds as well as allocate and utilise them in an optimal and best possible manner.
 Here are the key elements of the modern approach of the scope of Financial Management:

 1. Assessment of Alternative Utilisation of Funds

 2. Financial Planning & Capital Budgeting

 3. Ensuring the Financial Standards for the Success of a Business